What happens after treatment for nasopharyngeal cancer?

 If you have completed treatment, your doctors will still want to watch you closely.
 It is very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you may have and may do exams and lab tests or imaging tests (such as MRI or CT scans) to look for signs of cancer or treatment side effects.
 Your health care team will discuss which tests should be done and how often based on the stage of your cancer and the type of treatment you received.

-Most doctors recommend follow-up exams every few months for the first 2 years after treatment, then every 4 to 8 months for the next few years, and less often after this.
-If you had radiation therapy to the neck, your doctor will likely want to get blood tests as well to check your thyroid function.
+Most doctors recommend follow-up exams at least every few months for the first 2 years after treatment, then less often after this.
+If you had radiation therapy to the neck, your doctor will check your thyroid function with blood tests once or twice a year.

 You may be advised to see your dentist after treatment to check on the health of your teeth.
 Your doctor will also want to keep a close eye on your hearing, speech, and swallowing, which can be affected by treatment.
 If you are having problems with any of these, your doctor may refer you to a therapist for help with rehabilitation.